FGamess/file-consumer-command/README.md

 ###### Install the vendors

-1. Connect to the php container with the www-data user.
+Connect to the php container with the www-data user:

-    docker exec -itu www-data file_consumer_php bash
+    docker exec -itu www-data file_consumer_php composer install

-2. Then install the vendors with composer (already installed in the php container).

-    composer install

 How to use